junhanamaki/active_model_validators_ex/README.md

         # returns false
         ExampleModel.new(array: [1, 2, 5]).valid?

+        # returns true
+        ExampleModel.new(array: []).valid?

+  * ArrayFormatValidator

   * TimeFormatValidator

-   Allow you to check if given value is parsable to Time, example:
+   Validates if value is of type Time or a string parsable to Time, example:

         class ExampleModel < ActiveRecord::Base
           attr_accessible :time